pedrodeoliveira/locust-rest-grpc/README.md

 ### Create a Cluster in GKE

+A cluster 3 node cluster with 8 cores by node can be created using this command:

 ```bash
 $ gcloud container clusters create $CLUSTER --machine-type=n1-standard-8
 ```

-Get the credentials of the newly create GKE cluster, which will update the `.kubeconfig` file.
+Get the credentials of the newly create GKE cluster, which will update the `~/.kubeconfig` file.

 ```bash
 $ gcloud container clusters get-credentials $CLUSTER